HsiangHung/Machine_Learning_Note/Ensemble/Boosting/README.md

 LightGBM and XGBoost Libraries can handle missing values [[Data Science: Which models can handle null values?]][Which models can handle null values?]

-* `LightGBM`: will ignore missing values during a split, then allocate them to whichever side reduces the loss the most
+* `LightGBM`: will ignore missing values during a split, then allocate them to whichever side reduces the loss the most.
+LightGBM can also handles null values by setting them to zero, `zero_as_missing=true`.
-* `XGBoost`: the instance is classified into a default direction (the optimal default directions are learnt from the data somehow)
+* `XGBoost`: the instance is classified into a default direction (the optimal default directions are learnt from the data somehow).

 ## Reference